 After conventional milling, a fine slurry is leached in sulfuric acid (or sometimes a strong alkaline solution) to allow the separation of uranium from the waste rock.
-It is then recovered from solution and precipitated as uranium oxide (U3O8) concentrate.
-After drying and usually heating a yellow-brownish powder, yellowcake, is packed in 200-litre drums as a concentrate.
+It is then recovered from the solution and precipitated as uranium oxide (U3O8) concentrate.
+After drying and usually heating, a yellow-brownish powder, yellowcake, is packed in 200-liter drums as a concentrate.
 In addition to extracting 90 to 95 percent of the uranium from the ore, the leaching agent also extracts several other “heavy metal” constituents, including molybdenum, vanadium, selenium, iron, lead, and arsenic.)

 Yellowcake from ISL

 In-situ leaching, also known as in-situ recovery, is a mining process different from the conventional method.
 It uses a chemical process to separate the uranium in the earth’s crust from the surrounding rock.
 The chemical solution is injected into a drilled hole into the rock at the periphery of the uranium deposit.
 Solutions to dissolve uranium ore are either acid (sulfuric acid or, less commonly, nitric acid) or carbonate (sodium bicarbonate).
 The extracted uranium solution is then filtered through resin beads, which attract uranium from the solution through an ion exchange process.
 Uranium-loaded resins are then transported to a processing plant, where U3O8 is separated from the resin beads, and a yellowcake is produced.